 Take some time, right now, to make a quick list of things you are grateful for that you’ve never considered before.
 Some people keep a gratitude journal as a way of training themselves to see the blessings instead of the battles.

-Personally, I have a sheet of lined paper, tucked into the very bottom of a stack of papers on a clipboard I carry, where I list random things that bring me joy.
+I have a sheet of lined paper, tucked into the very bottom of a stack of papers on a clipboard I carry, where I list random things that bring me joy.
 As I go about my daily business, some blessing will strike a chord with me and I will flip to the bottom of the stack and jot it down.
 Things like the luxuriousness of homemade cookies or snow sparkling like crystals in the sunlight.
 (Yes, some of mine are very poetic).

 Find a daily exercise that helps you spot the blessings in your life, and don’t wait until the turkey is carved on Thanksgiving Day and Uncle Joe asks everyone at the table to list one thing he or she is grateful for.
+You glorify your Maker by making a grateful heart a normal part of everyday life.

-When You Need a Little Help
+Need a Little Help Adopting a Gratitude Lifestyle?

-“For as high as the heavens are above the earth, so great is his love for those who fear him; as far as the east is from the west, so far has he removed our transgressions from us.” (vs. 11-12)
+“For as high as the heavens are above the earth, so great is his love for those who fear him; as far as the east is from the west, so far has he removed our transgressions from us.”

 Don’t worry about filling your prayers with long lists of things you should be thankful for.
 Instead, let God fill your heart with gratitude the way he has filled your life with blessings, and you will be singing right along with King David:

 “Praise the Lord, you his angels, you mighty ones who do his bidding, who obey his word.
 Praise the Lord, all his heavenly hosts, you his servants who do his will.
 Praise the Lord, all his works everywhere in his dominion.
-Praise the Lord, my soul.” (vs. 20-22)
+Praise the Lord, my soul.”

 And bring on the turkey and pumpkin pie, because that’s worth celebrating for!